 This tasty herbal throat spray is very effective at moisturizing your throat and soothing inflammation and soreness.
 I really love how this spray tastes, numbs the

 - 3/4 cup filtered water

 - 1 Tbsp. sage leaf

 - 1/4 cup peppermint hydrosol (this can be substituted with echinacea tincture, brandy, or vodka but the peppermint hydrosol is more child-friendly and works very well at relieving pain!)

 - 1 Tbsp. raw unfiltered honey

-- Bring 3/4 cup water to a boil and pour over sage and marshmallow root.
-Allow to steep for 30-45 minutes.
+- Bring 3/4 cup water to a boil and pour over the herbs.
+Allow them to steep for 30-45 minutes.
 Strain.

 - Add honey and peppermint hydrosol, stirring to combine.